Edited by: Keri Stooksbury

 Plus, both KLM Royal Dutch Airlines and Air France are a part of the SkyTeam alliance.
 With this in mind, you can use Flying Blue miles to book flights on over 20 different partner airlines, including Delta Air Lines and Czech Airlines.

-Before you can redeem miles, you need to earn them first.
+This makes Flying Blue miles extremely valuable — especially if you’re flying to Europe.
+But before you can redeem miles, you need to earn them first.
 In this article, we’ll take a look at the many ways you can earn Flying Blue miles.

 First, we’ll discuss how to earn by flying with Air France, KLM Royal Dutch Airlines, and their various partners.
 Then, we’ll look at other earning methods like credit cards, hotel stays, and more.

 First things first: you need to create a Flying Blue account before you can start earning Flying Blue miles.
 Note that once you have an account, you can use the same credentials to sign in on both Air France and KLM’s websites, and your mileage balance will carry over to both airlines.

 You can join Flying Blue by simply creating an account on the Flying Blue website.
 Once created, you can view your mileage balance, manage your profile, and book flights.
 You’ll also be assigned a Flying Blue number that you can use to earn miles on flights operated by Air France, KLM, and their SkyTeam partners.